-Public Employees Retirement System (PERS), the Police and Firemen's Disability and Pension Fund (PFDPF), the State Teachers Retirement System (STRS), the School Employees Retirement System (SERS), and the State Highway Patrol Retirement System (HPRS).

-However, none of the state retirement systems declare a member to be "permanently and totally disabled," as defined for homestead exemption purposes.
+The five state retirement systems are the Public Employees Retirement System (PERS), the Police and Firemen's Disability and Pension Fund (PFDPF), the State Teachers Retirement System (STRS), the School Employees Retirement System (SERS), and the State Highway Patrol Retirement System (HPRS).
+While for purposes of the homestead exemption laws, the five state retirement systems could be considered state agencies, none of the state retirement systems declare a member to be "permanently and totally disabled," as defined for homestead exemption purposes.
 Those retirement systems do not determine their members to be totally disabled because they do not place any limits on the earnings of a disabled member.

-The STRS and the PERS do not certify permanent or total disability, per se.
-Their disability determinations relate to specific positions.
-Since the STRS and the PERS do not determine whether a member is "permanently and totally disabled," as defined for homestead exemption purposes, the agencies will not complete the disability certificate on the homestead exemption application.
+STRS and the PERS do not certify permanent or total disability, per se.
+Instead, their disability determinations relate to specific positions.
+Since STRS and PERS do not determine whether a member is "permanently and totally disabled," as defined for homestead exemption purposes, the agencies will not complete the disability certificate on the homestead exemption application.
 Moreover, a STRS or a PERS disability determination letter will not satisfy the requirements for the homestead exemption.
-The applicant must, therefore, get a physician's or psychologist's signature on the certificate of disability for the homestead exemption application, DTE Form 105E.
+A physician or psychologist must sign the certificate of disability for the homestead exemption application, DTE Form 105E.